wernerd/Skein3Fish/README.md

 Because I'm familiar with the Bouncy Castle crypto library I decided to design the Java interface along the lines of BouncyCastle's lightweight crypto API.

+## The C implementation

+The C implementation provides a similar functionality as the Java implementation.

+Currently the Skein implementation uses the Threefish reference implementation not the full unrolled version.
+It is planned to switch to the full unrolled version to simplify maintenace and to mave a better software module structure.

+### A Skein API and its functions.

+This API and the functions that implement this API simplify the usage of Skein.
+The design and the way to use the functions follow the openSSL design but at the same time take care of some Skein specific behaviour and possibilities.

+The functions enable applications to create a normal Skein hashes and message authentication codes (MAC).

+### Threefish cipher API and its functions.

+This API and the functions that implement this API simplify the usage of the Threefish cipher.
+The design and the way to use the functions follow the openSSL design but at the same time take care of some Threefish specific behaviour and possibilities.

+These are the low level functions that deal with Threefisch blocks only.
+Implementations for cipher modes such as ECB, CFB, or CBC may use these functions.

-### The Threefish cipher implementation
+## The Threefish cipher implementation

 Alberto did a wonderfull job here.
-In his implementation he unrolled all three Threefish algorithms (256, 512, 1024).
-With the help of the standard C preprocessor the Java implementatiom also has unrolled Threefish algorithms that are even faster than the C# implementation because Java has all the code really unrolled, not just unrolled with functions calls and `ref` parameters.
+In his implementation he unrolled all three Threefish algorithms (256, 512, 1024).The Java implementatiom also has unrolled Threefish algorithms that are even faster than Alberto's C# implementation.
+This happens because Java has all the code really unrolled, where C# uses function calls with `ref` parameters.
 This unrolled code gives the Java JIT compiler good input for optimization.

+The standalone Threefish cipher for C has the same code basis as the Java implementation.
+Therefore also full unrolled code without loop constructs.

-## The C implementation
+## Credits

-Stay tuned for this part - will show up in a short time.
+Credits go to the Skein team for their design of Skein and Threefish and their reference and optimized C implementations